De-y/blog/posts/what is an LSP.md

 ![image](https://github.com/De-y/blog/assets/61808223/d80c075b-d680-4de0-821a-4f10abd5e7c3)

-Language Server table with all the different servers and whether or not they meet a category, can be found at langserver.org.
+Language Server table with all the different servers and whether or not they meet a category can be found at langserver.org.

 After that, you should be good!